microsoft/semantic-kernel/python/DEV_SETUP.md

             This string requires extra explanation.

     Returns:
-        bool: True if the strings are the same, False otherwise.
+        True if the strings are the same, False otherwise.

     Raises:
         ValueError: If one of the strings is empty.